-- 12. Q. An official holds various stocks through an account managed by an investment firm.
+- 14. Q. An official holds various stocks through an account managed by an investment firm.
 The account manager decides which stocks to purchase with no input from the official.
 Are the stocks subject to disclosure? - A. Yes.
-Unless the stocks are in a diversified mutual fund registered with the SEC or in a fund similar to a diversified mutual fund (e.g., exchange traded fund (ETF)) if the similar fund meets requirements specified in Regulation 18237.
-Any investments worth \$2,000 or more in a business entity located in or doing business in the jurisdiction must be disclosed on Schedule A-1 or A-2 if the official's disclosure category requires that the investments be reported. - 13.
+Unless the stocks are in a diversified mutual fund registered with the SEC or in a fund similar to a diversified mutual fund (e.g., exchange traded fund (ETF)) if the similar fund meets the specific criteria outlined in Regulation 18237.
+Any investments worth \$2,000 or more in a business entity located in or doing business in the jurisdiction must be disclosed on Schedule A-1 or A-2 if the official's disclosure category requires that the investments be reported. - 15.
 Q. Are funds invested in a retirement account required to be disclosed? - A. Investments held in a government defined-benefit pension program plan (i.e., CalPERS) are not reportable.
-Investments held in a fund such as a defined contribution plan 401(k) or exchange traded fund (EFT) are not required to be disclosed if the fund meets specified requirements.
-(Regulation 18237).
-An official may need to contact his or her account manager for assistance in determining what assets are held in the account. - 14.
+Investments held in a fund such as a defined contribution plan 401(k) or exchange traded fund (EFT) are not required to be disclosed if the fund meets the specific criteria outlined in Regulation 18237.
+An official may need to contact his or her account manager for assistance in determining what assets are held in the account. - 16.
 Q. If an official reported stocks that were acquired last year on his or her annual Form 700, must the stocks be listed again on the official's next Form 700? - A. Yes.
 Stocks that are worth \$2,000 or more during the reporting period must be reported every year that they are held.
-The "acquired" and "disposed" dates are only required if the stocks were acquired or disposed of during the period covered by the Form 700. - 15.
-Q. How are interests in a living trust reported if the trust includes: (1) rental property in the official's jurisdiction; (2) a primary residence; and (3) investments in diversified mutual funds?
-Are there different disclosure rules? - A. The name of the trust is reported, along with the rental property and its income, on Schedule A-2.
+The "acquired" and "disposed" dates are only required if the stocks were acquired or disposed of during the period covered by the Form 700.

+17. Q. How are interests in a living trust reported if the trust includes: (1) rental property in the official's jurisdiction; (2) a primary residence; and (3) investments in diversified mutual funds?
+Are there different disclosure rules?

+A. The name of the trust is reported, along with the rental property and its income, on Schedule A-2.
 The official's primary residence, if used exclusively as a personal residence, and investments in diversified mutual funds registered with the SEC, are not reportable.
-(For secondary residences, see Question 17.)
 Although the official's primary residence is not required to be disclosed on the Form 700, it is still considered an economic interest for conflict of interest purposes.
-(See Question 16.)
+(See Question 18.)
+A secondary residence not used exclusively for personal purposes may be reportable.
+(See Question 19.)